 Blockages are one of the common issues that arise.
 And it’s often due to situations just like this, where the owner of the chinchilla was simply unaware that their new pet will chew its way into an illness or injury.

 Unfortunately, it’s just how it goes with chinchillas.

-Let’s assume for a second that you landed on this post because you fear your chinchilla already ingested a decent amount of plastic.
+Let’s assume for a second that you landed on this post because you fear your chinchilla already ingested some plastic.